coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 If you just want to propose or discuss changes to the criteria, the first step is proposing changes to the criteria text, which is in the file [criteria.md](doc/criteria.md).
 The "doc/" directory has information you may find helpful, including [other.md](doc/other.md) and [background.md](doc/background.md).

 Submitting pull requests is especially helpful.
-We strongly recommend creating different branches for different (logical) changes, and creating a pull request when you're done.
+We strongly recommend creating different branches for different (logical) changes, and creating a pull request when you're done into the master branch.
 See the GitHub documentation on [creating branches](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) and [using pull requests](https://help.github.com/articles/using-pull-requests/).

 ## Documentation changes